White Paper

 Photon, the faster query engine, consumes more DBUs per hour but can finish the same work in less time.
 Whether it lowers cost depends entirely on the wall-clock saving, so test it on representative jobs before assuming a result.
 The same discipline applies to autoscaling and cluster auto-termination, which cut idle spend that a commit would otherwise consume.

 None of this is a reason to delay a commit.
 It is the reason to measure first.
 Every DBU you remove from the baseline through better compute choices is a DBU you do not have to commit to and pay for across the term.
+Run the compute audit in the 90 to 75 day window of the timeline, before the ramp is modeled, so the commitment is sized on the optimized estate rather than the wasteful one.

 The value of a credible alternative